 Nestled just outside of the southern French city of Montpellier, is Gîtes les Coquilloux, a family owned and operated villa, situated in a beautiful Mediterranean garden, with a huge swimming pool, and the Pic St Loup and the Cévennes mountains in the background.
 It was the perfect setting for my first wedding in France, which took place this past summer with a fun Southern French couple.
 For many, the event was a weekend affair, with guests arriving on Friday afternoon and leaving Sunday and Monday.
 Casual events took place all weekend long with the guests staying at the space.

 Hiring me to organize your special day will take the stress out of your life and you’ll be able to relax, enjoy the wedding and the time with your guests.
-It will also ensure the finest details are well taken care of, without you having to personally think about it.
+It will also ensure the finest details are well taken care of, without you having to think about it.
 Last but not least, hiring a professional event planner will save you large amounts of money in proportion to the size of your event and alleviate stress.

 But let’s talk more about the wedding itself.
 There are a few interesting French traditions which bring a certain je ne sais quoi to the special day.